 Perkinston Campus has a marching band, stage band, parade unit and choir with its smaller vocal ensembles.
-Students at Jefferson Davis and Jackson County campuses may participate in the marching bank.
+Students at Jefferson Davis and Jackson County campuses may participate in the marching band.
 Both of the coast campuses have choral groups and smaller vocal ensembles.

-The Mississippi Gulf Coast Community College Alumni Association
+The Mississippi Gulf Coast Community College Alumni Association area served by Mississippi Gulf Coast Community College.

 Purpose: This organization serves as a link between the college and its alumni, faculty and friends.
-It proposes to relate the college program to the community and to make the college aware of the needs of the people in the four-county area served by Mississippi Gulf Coast Community College.
+It proposes to relate the college program to the community and to make the college aware of the needs of the people in the four-county